ignatius22/music-zone/README.md

 # Twitter Redesign
 ---
-In this project, I redesign a popular micro-blogging platform twitter.com also mocking the basic functionalities of the applcation.
+In this project, I redesigned a popular micro-blogging platform twitter.com also making the basic functionalities of the applcation.

 ## Project Specification
 ---